LMH01/MGT2_Mod_Tool/README.md

   - You can remove a genre simply by pressing a button
   - It is supported to add a **custom image as genre icon**.
 This has to be a `.png` file.
   - It is also possible to add custom genre screenshots.
 These are displayed during the development progress of your game.
-  - It is also supporded to add custom translations for your genre

   **Note: You should be able to load an existing save game with a new genre, but once you have loaded this save, the genre is bound to that file.
 That means that it can't be removed later from that file.**
 #### Platforms